leesecre/uFS/README_install.md

 > After building spdk, copy libspdk.so to the /lib

 5, cd cfsl mkdir build; cd build; cmake ..; make -j 20

+6, Initialize the cpu utilization tracking using ./init_eval.sh
+< Note that, to evaluate the filebench without cpu utilization,
+	you may need to re-initialize the uFS benchmarks.